mastodon/documentation/Running-Mastodon/Docker-Guide.md

 ## Building the app

-If you want to build your own image, run the command below; You can skip this step if you want to use the prebuilt images.
+If you want to build your own image, run the command below:

     docker-compose build

+If you want to use prebuilt images on Docker Hub, just comment out all `build` keys in `docker-compose.yml` and continue.

 Now the image can be used to generate secrets.
 Run the command below for each of `PAPERCLIP_SECRET`, `SECRET_KEY_BASE`, and `OTP_SECRET` then copy the results into the `.env.production` file: